Leasing vs. Buying a Car: How to Make the Smartest Choice

-When it’s time to pick out your next car, one big decision can shape your finances for years to come: should you lease or buy?
-This choice goes beyond just monthly payments—it affects how much you’ll spend in the long run, how often you’ll upgrade your ride, and what kind of flexibility you’ll have with the vehicle.
+When it is time to pick out your next car, one decision can shape your finances for years to come: should you lease or buy?
+The choice is about more than monthly payments.
+It affects how much you will spend over time, how often you will upgrade your car, and how much freedom you will have with it.

 Leasing and buying a car might seem similar on the surface—both involve monthly payments—but the way they work is entirely different.
 Here’s a quick breakdown of the key differences: